jlab-eng/jlab-eng.github.io/_pages/about.md

 I am a M.Sc. student in **Management Science and Engineering at Beihang University**, with a background in Mechanical Engineering and research experience in operations research, optimization, and  transportation systems.

-My research interests focus on optimization models for logistics and transportation systems, including AI-assisted decision-making to support operational decisions, scheduling, and resource allocation across supply chain and logistics systems.
+My research interests focus on optimization models for logistics and transportation systems, including AI-assisted decision-making to support operational decisions, scheduling, and resource allocation.
 I am also interested in exploring machine learning methods at the intersection of Operations Research and Operations Management.
 ## Research Interests

 - **Operations Research**